Additional information about catch returns

 - Use the drop-down menus to select the combinations of month, beat and returned/kept that are relevant for you and enter total number and weight of fish of each kind.

 - Enter the weight of fish in pounds (lb) not in kilos.

 - Only enter information for months/beats where you did catch fish.

 - Only include fish that you caught, landed/netted and could have legally kept.
-Do not include kelts, gravid fish, under-sized fish or any sea trout after August.
+Do not include kelts, gravid fish or under-sized fish, BUT do include any sea trout caught after August.